-The unfortunate truth about bad credit is the simple fact that you're not going to improve your credit overnight.
+The unfortunate truth about bad credit is that you can't fix it overnight.
 Repairing your seriously damaged credit will be a long process, but it can be done.

-Late payments, accounts in collection, repossession and even bankruptcy aren't necessarily the inescapable end to your good credit rating.
-You can come back from the edge, but it requires commitment, a willingness to do whatever it takes and a workable plan.
+Even with late payments, accounts in collection, repossession or bankruptcy, you can take steps toward a good credit rating. it just equires commitment, a willingness to do whatever it takes and a workable plan.